-Note: If you are using ESXi version 5.1 or earlier with DS8000 or Storwize Family systems, see "Setting the multipath policy for DS8000 and Storwize Family systems" on page 77.
+Note: If you are using ESXi version 5.1 or earlier with DS8000 or Storwize Family systems, see "Setting the multipath policy for DS8000 and Storwize Family systems" on page 69.

-- In vSphere Web Client, locate a volume for which you want to change the multipath policy by going to IBM Storage Volumes and selecting the required volume. - 2.
+- 1. In vSphere Web Client, locate a volume for which you want to change the multipath policy by going to IBM Storage Volumes and selecting the required volume. - 2.
 Right-click the volume and choose Multipath Policy.
-The Multipath Policy dialog box is displayed.

-Figure 94.
-Set Multipath Policy option
+Figure 94: Set Multipath Policy option